monero-project/monero/docs/DECOY_SELECTION.md

 distribution, we can use a two-sample [Kolmogorov–Smirnov Test](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) to statistically test if a given implementation statistically matches the reference implementation.
-Running the provided Python decoy selection reference script (utils/python-rpc/decoy_selection.py) will generate a TXT file containing decoy selection picks (you can specify how many) seperated by newlines.
+Running the provided Python decoy selection reference script (utils/python-rpc/decoy_selection.py) will generate a TXT file containing decoy selection picks (you can specify how many) separated by newlines.
 This data can be imported and used to perform a two-sample KS test using, for example, `scipy.stats.kstest`.
 Just make sure that when you're testing, you use the same *CROD* list, which can be enforced in the Python script with the argument `--to-height`.